charlesq34/pointnet2/README.md

 #### Shape Classification

-To train a model to classify point clouds sampled from ModelNet40 shapes:
+To train a model to classify point clouds sampled from ModelNet40 shapes using XYZ coordinates:

-        cd classification
         python train.py

+You can type as below to see the optional arguments for training:

+        python train.py -h

+If you have multiple GPUs on your machine, you can also run the multi-gpu version (similar implementation to the tensorflow cifar10 tutorial):

+        python train_multi_gpu.py --num_gpus 2

-Note that for the XYZ+normal experiments: (1) 5000 points are used and (2) a further random data dropout augmentation is used during training (see commented line after `augment_batch_data` in `train.py` and (3) the model architecture is updated such that the `nsample=128` in the first two set abstraction levels, which is suited for the larger point density in 5000-point samplings.
+<i>Side Note:</i> For the XYZ+normal experiment reported in our paper: (1) 5000 points are used and (2) a further random data dropout augmentation is used during training (see commented line after `augment_batch_data` in `train.py` and (3) the model architecture is updated such that the `nsample=128` in the first two set abstraction levels, which is suited for the larger point density in 5000-point samplings.

 #### Object Part Segmentation